Apple might not ship very many HomePods in 2017, report says

 -

-Aug 113D model of the iPhone 8 is going viral, and it may be legit
+Aug 103D model of the iPhone 8 is going viral, and it may be legit

 Discuss: Apple might not ship very many HomePods in...